 To deliver outstanding video messages, you’ll need to make sure that your communication is crystal clear.
 Sometimes, writing down a few bullet points of what you want to say, or creating a video outline, will help guide you through your video.
 This will ensure that you’ve touched upon all of the topics you wanted to cover.
 However, we don’t encourage you to write and rehearse a script for each video.
 This not only takes extra time, but you end up sounding less authentic in your video message.
 Instead, you want to deliver your message how you would in person.

 3. Be genuine

 If you’re new to being on camera and feeling a bit uncomfortable, feel free to practice recording your video multiple times.
-You can record and delete until you feel you’ve got the shot.
+The best thing about seeing videos as a message: You can record and delete until you feel you’ve got the shot.
 However, remember that your video will never be 100% perfect, so don’t get too caught up trying to create a flawless video.
 After all, your customers, or potential clients, want to see your authenticity, not robot-like recorded messages.

 4. Have a point

 Have you ever walked away from watching a video or listening to a speech and think to yourself, “What was that person even talking about?”
 Even if you haven’t met your video audience yet, respect them and their time by having one central point.
 Keep in mind that having too many messages can create the same problem as having none.

 Likewise, always end your video message with a strong call to action.
 You want to tell your viewer exactly what you want them to do next.
 For example, end your video with, “I would love to set up a quick call to chat.
 To do so, click that button down below and schedule a time that works best for you.”